tbensky/PrologScheduling/README.md

 As Triska pointed out, if you've wandered over to Prolog, you probably have a difficult problem to solve.
-You're looking at Prolog because this is a difficult problem, and would also be made even more so if solved in a procedural language.
+You're looking at Prolog because it is a difficult problem, and would also be made even more so if solved in a procedural language.
 Prolog may make the implementation easier on you.